 According to IBM, over 70% of businesses report that their IT workforce struggles to support the volume of vendors their company has to onboard and handle.

-Some key challenges associated with partner onboarding are:
+Some key challenges associated with channel partner onboarding are:

 Manually Onboarding Partners